Here you'll find out about the features available on Disciple's community platform.

 First let's talk terminology:

-Let's start with the members’ app experience, step by step, from downloading and launching your app from one of the app stores, through registration and onto the ways you can publish content, connect your community, and create revenues.
+Let's start with your members’ community experience, step by step, from downloading and launching your app from one of the app stores, through registration and onto the ways you can publish content, connect your community, and create revenues.

 Once someone has downloaded your app from one of the app stores and opened it, the first thing your members will see is the launch screen.
 This will be skinned to present your brand.
 This screen is shown for a few seconds while the app is loading in the background.
 Please note, this image can only be changed with an app update.